 Civil society and antipsychiatry movement in Slovenia

-The antipsychiatry movement organized two youth-student camps in Hrastovec psychiatric asylum in 1987 and 1988, and one in Ljubljana in 1989.
+The antipsychiatry movement organised two youth-student camps in Hrastovec psychiatric asylum in 1987 and 1988, and one in Ljubljana in 1989.
 Hrastovec was and probably still is the most known institution of its kind in Slovenia, with almost 700 people living there now.
 Regardless of the changes in psychiatry and the improvement of the living conditions in psychiatric institutions since the 1980s, the old dictum still holds true in Slovenia: “If you’re mad you get sent to Hrastovec.”
 Hrastovec is more than an institution, as it is a symbol of a total institution.
 The building is a castle that was first mentioned in the 15th century.
-It became a lunatic’s asylum after the Second World War, when all the castles in Slovenia were nationalized.
-It is not a coincidence that nearly all psychiatric institutions were located in such buildings, as the formalized and strict architectural order of those places represents authority, discipline and control.
-Disturbing behaviour is sanctioned, life is strictly planned and regulated, and the use of time dictated and organized in timetables.
+It became a lunatic asylum after the Second World War, when all the castles in Slovenia were nationalised.
+It is not a coincidence that nearly all psychiatric institutions were located in such buildings, as the formalised and strict architectural order of these represents authority, discipline and control.
+Disturbing behaviour is sanctioned, life is strictly planned and regulated, and the use of time dictated and organised in timetables.
 This is the description of a total institution.

-The Committee also emphasized the "development of cultural production" – with the aim of searching for various forms of madness.
-They organized cultural events such as theatrical, circus, and dance performances in the psychiatric institutions, in Ljubljana and Maribor, as well as at demonstrations, where the motto was: “We do not want a madhouse, we want a civil society”.
-Vito Flaker, one of the main protagonists of the movement, stated that the people from psychiatric institutions started to chant “We want freedom!”
+The Committee also emphasised the “development of cultural production” – with the aim of searching for various forms of madness.
+They organised cultural events such as theatrical, circus, and dance performances in the psychiatric institutions, in Ljubljana and Maribor, as well as at demonstrations, where the motto was: “We do not want a madhouse, we want a civil society.”
+Vito Flaker, one of the main protagonists of the movement, stated that the people from psychiatric institutions started to chant: “We want freedom!”

 Art and madness